schnell18/localenv/README.md

 ## Launch localenv

-Although, the localenv can host multiple middlewares and databases, you start only the necessary databases or middlewares to avoid excessive memory consumption.
+Although the localenv can host multiple middlewares and databases, you start only the necessary databases or middlewares to avoid excessive memory consumption.
 The databases and middlewares are managed by the script `infractl.sh`.
 This script should always be launched under the root directory